highiq-tech/TheDogHouse/shell/README.md

-# Host Micro Frontend
+# The Dog House | Shell Micro Frontend

-This micro frontend contains host Shell app, components and pub/sub library.
-The Shell references the other micro frontend apps and components using vite-plugin-federation remotes.
+This micro frontend contains host `shell` app, components and event bus library.
+The `shell` references the other micro frontend apps, components and libraries using vite-plugin-federation remotes.

 ## Getting Started

 PREREQUISITES

-Start the `ui` and `products` micro frontends first in there own consoles.
+Start the `ui` and `shared-state` micro frontends first in there own consoles.

 STEPS